rsvinekar/RepData_PeerAssessment2/Project.md

     ## [1] 902297     38

-Already there is a reduction in number of unique entries, from 985 to 538, but this is not enough.
+Already there is a reduction in number of unique entries, from 985, but this is not enough.
 We will need to match the entries using text matching.
 One way of doing so is string distance, but it is not very accurate on its own.

-Another would be to have separate columns for each of the 48 variables, and check if the unique values have anything to do with them.
+Another would be to have separate columns for each of the 48 variables as mentioned before, and check if the unique values have anything to do with them.
 The evtypes can sometimes map to multiple events, such as “RIP CURRENTS HIGH SURF” which maps to both RIP CURRENTS and HIGH SURF.
 This would lead to a lengthy detailed analysis, however for this short analysis we will assume each evtype maps to one of the 48 variables.

 Note that all changes must be done on the main stormdata, not on uniqueEvTypes, because otherwise the mappings will be lost.
 We will have